josh1248/cvwo-assignment-24-frontend/README.md

+# Dev Log
+initial setup considerations:
+- Redux: seems overkill as state management should be easily manageable in this small-scale project.
+- API communication: could use vanilla fetch requests, but I decided to use Axios as it simplifies API requests so much, and can decoding JSON data, handling asyncs, etc. Installed with `npm install axios`.

+# Learning Stuff
+- useState initializes with the initial value. it returns the state value and the function to mutate the state value.
+Convention is to call this mutator set(Name), for example `const [state, setState] = useState(initialValue);`.

 # CVWO Assignment Sample React App

 This sample React app is provided to help you experiment and practice web development fundamentals.